 Iris scans analyse the features in the coloured tissue surrounding the pupil.
 It is claimed that because the iris is a protected internal organ whose random texture is complex, unique, and very stable throughout life, it can serve as a kind of living passport.

-A unique identification (UID) project - known as Aadhaar - aims to gather biometric information of the country's 1.2 billion residents.
-The 12-digit UID number is stored in a centralised database and is based upon an individual's demographic attributes (name, gender, age and address) and their biometric information - photograph, fingerprints and iris pattern.
-Other identity tokens can be added, such as a one time PIN (OTP).
+A unique identification system known as Aadhaar aims to gather biometric information of the country’s 1.3 billion residents.
+It is operated by the Unique Identification Authority of India, or UIDAI.
+The 12-digit UIDAI number is stored in a centralised database and is based upon an individual’s demographic attributes (name, gender, age and address) and their biometric information – photograph, fingerprints and iris pattern.
 The Aadhaar online identity platform then enables an individual to claim government benefits and services, and access services like banking and mobile phone connections.
-Whilst the UID is voluntary, clearly, life without it will be difficult!
+Whilst the UIDAI is voluntary, clearly, life without it will be difficult!

 RFID is all around us: it is found in supermarkets, general retailers, electronic road tolls, company badges, farming, and in your pet dog.

-A scanner emits a short-range radio-frequency signal which is picked up by a small local RFID device or 'transponder tag' (in one form it can be about 8mm or the size of a grain of rice).
-When this tag is 'passive' (no batteries), it is energised by the scanning radiation, thereby enabling it to communicate ID information back to the scanner/transceiver.
+A scanner emits a short-range radio-frequency signal which is picked up by a small local RFID device or ‘transponder tag’ (in one form it can be about 8mm or the size of a grain of rice).
+When this tag is ‘passive’ (no batteries), it is energised by the scanning radiation, thereby enabling it to communicate ID information back to the scanner/transceiver.
 Passive tags can have very long lifetimes.
-Since it is a radio device it can only operate on specified frequencies e.g. 13.56 MHz.
+Since it is a radio device it operates on specified frequencies e.g. 13.56 MHz, link.

 In supermarkets, item-level deployment of RFID technology allows for quick checkout aisles that scan all products at once and thus eliminate queues.
-But the more sinister application is in the realm of human implants.
+But the sinister application of RFID lies in its application to humans.